 This booklet is particularly aimed at those schools and colleges which have limited experience of supporting students in their application to medicine.
-It has been produced by the Medical Schools Council and is endorsed by all 33 publicly funded undergraduate medical schools in the UK.
+It has been produced by the Medical Schools Council and is endorsed by all member undergraduate medical schools in the UK.

 The information relates to UK medical schools only.
-It is correct and accurate at the time of publication (March 2017), and relates to the 2017-2018 admissions process.
+It is correct and accurate at the time of publication (May 2018).
 It will be updated annually but we advise you to check individual medical school websites.